sriem/nextjs-collector/README.md

 Next.js Codebase Context Collector is a Visual Studio Code extension specifically designed for Next.js projects.
 It simplifies the process of generating a context file from your entire Next.js codebase.
 This tool is designed to provide comprehensive context for Large Language Models (LLMs) like ChatGPT or Claude.ai, enabling more accurate and context-aware responses when discussing your Next.js project.

 ## Features
-- Generates a single context file from all files in your Next.js project
+- Generates a single context file from all relevant files in your Next.js project
 - Customizable ignore patterns to exclude unnecessary files or directories
-- Default exclusion of common binary file types
+- Default exclusion of common binary file types and package manager lock files
 - Easy to use with a simple command in VS Code
 - Optimized for Next.js project structure and file types